Copyright and Fair Use

 Obtaining permission to use a video or music clip is sought in a similar way.
 See the Warner Music Group FAQ, or the MGM Media Licensing site.

 If you are using a video clip from a DVD or video stream, to create a new work, you’ll need to ask permission to use a clip.
 Usually 30 seconds of music and three minutes of video is all that is allowed under Fair Use (see the CONFU Multimedia Guidelines).

-Remember, the library has access to licensed streaming videos and music that can be linked (in full) to Blackboard.
+Remember, the library has access to licensed streaming videos that can be linked (in full) to Blackboard.

 As a Harper College employee, it is important that you familiarize yourself with the College's Intellectual Property Policy prior to beginning a project where you fully intend to own the copyright.

 You may want to register your work with the U.S. Copyright Office; see their online registration option.

 An alternative to registering your work with the U.S. Copyright Office, is using a Creative Commons license.
 A Creative Commons license does not follow traditional copyright rules, and is seen as a simple standardized substitute.
 "Educators and learners use our licenses to share and collaboratively, [to] build textbooks, lectures, and lesson plans...
 We believe that scientific research, journals, and data should be available to everyone, and have legal tools that help make this happen."